landonw10/cell_immune_analysis/README.md

 - Subset Summary: Filter samples based on condition, treatment, sample type, and timepoint to view counts by project, response, and gender.

-Contains functionality to filter and analyze by any group, but it autoset to display the requested melanoma PBMC samples treated with miraclib.
+Contains functionality to filter and analyze by any group, but is preconfigured to display the requested melanoma PBMC samples treated with miraclib.

 Dashboard URL: https://cell-immune-analysis.streamlit.app/